Phylum: Magnoliophyta - Class: Equisetopsida - Order: Lamiales - Family: Scrophulariaceae

 Verbascum sinuatum grows in rocky and sandy places but also on banks and roadside verges, which is where the one shown above was photographed.
 This member of the Figwort family (Scrophulariaceae) blooms from April to July.

-The plants shown above were photographed in southern France in the Lot Valley during May.
+The plants shown above were photographed in the Lot Valley, southern France, during May.

 We hope that you have found this information helpful.
 If so we are sure you would also enjoy our books about Algarve wildlife and wildflowers.
 Buy them online here...